jusreyes/Resume/README.md

 --------------------

 **Machine Learning**
-Standford University - Online Summer 2020
+Stanford University - Online Summer 2020

 :

-    * Learned and applied most relevant Machine learning concepts such as Supervised and Unsupervised Learning and Statistical Pattern recognition
+    * Learned and applied most relevant Machine learning concepts such as Supervised, Unsupervised Learning, and Statistical Pattern recognition

     * Used Octave to code algorithms such as support vector machines, neural networks, and recommender systems